 The patient should be aware of cutis verticis gyrata classifications and most importantly the associations relating to CVG.
 The benign nature must be made clear to the patient.

 Cutis verticis gyrata is essentially a benign process.
 However, an interprofessional team that involves shared decision making is vital.
 The handling of primary CVG and its secondary associations involves a interprofessional approach to improve outcomes and decrease morbidity.
 The work-up should include dermatologists, pediatricians, internists, primary care providers, nurse practitioners, and geneticists to ensure consideration of all possible underlying conditions.
-For surgical correction, a combined approach involving dermatologists and plastic surgeons is often necessary.
-An interdisciplinary team approach, including the physician specialties cited along with nursing personnel, is a prudent approach to care in this condition, providing the best chance for an optimal outcome.
+For surgical correction, a combined approach involving dermatologists and plastic surgeons is often necessary. an interprofessional team approach, including the physician specialties cited along with nursing personnel, is a prudent approach to care in this condition, providing the best chance for an optimal outcome.
 Dermatology nurses and nurse practitioners participate in patient and family education, arranging follow-up, and coordinating information exchange between the team members.
 [Level 5]

 |||Koregol S,Yatagiri RV,Warad SR,Itagi NR, A rare association of scleromyxedema with cutis verticis gyrata.
 Indian dermatology online journal.
 2016 May-Jun; [PubMed PMID: 27294055]|